djma777/100-days-of-code/r2-log.md

 ### **Today's Progress**

 - Codewars
+- YDKJS: this & Object Prototyps > Ch3: Objects

 ### **Thoughts**

 - So I skipped almost a week huh!?
 Been really busy preparing for the arrival of my new puppy next month.
 Bought a few stuff, and have been reading about pet training.
 I'm really excited about it.
 - Today I solved a Kyu6 Kata.
 And learned about `trim()` after solving the kata without it.
 Lols!
+- I'm learning but I don't have enough concentration to push through the whole Chapter, because I'm running a little late on my other commitment.
+I'm definitely going back and reread this chapter until I finish it at the right pace.

 ### **Links**